ericlee360photo-svg/pet-grooming-crm/README.md

-# Pawfect CRM - Pet Grooming Business Management System
+# BarkBook - The Complete Grooming Business Platform

-A comprehensive CRM solution built with Next.js, TypeScript, and Prisma for pet grooming businesses.
+A comprehensive SaaS platform built with Next.js, TypeScript, and Prisma for pet grooming businesses.
+Create branded booking pages, manage appointments, and grow your grooming business.

 ## Features